-The Ontario government’s proposed sell-off of Hydro One is putting short term windfalls before long term gains — and 83% of Ontarians oppose the sale.
+Selling-off Hydro One puts short term windfalls before long term gains — and 83% of Ontarians oppose the sale.

-Privatization has slowly been creeping into Canada’s public health care system.
+Privatization is creeping into our public health care system.
 But when profit comes before patients, we all lose.

-Public colleges are privatizing everything from food services to the actual curriculum.
-The consequences for students and the public are dire.
+Public colleges are privatizing everything from food services to the curriculum.
+Students are paying the price.

-Cost overruns, corruption, security lapses, and poor treatment of inmates have private prisons facing a public backlash.
+Cost overruns, corruption, security lapses, and poor inmate treatment have private prisons facing a public backlash.

-Ontario’s new “passport program” for Ontarians with developmental disabilities allows private companies to profit from services that are publicly funded.
+The new “passport program” for Ontarians with developmental disabilities gives public dollars to private companies.

-When public infrastructure projects are auctioned off to private companies, costs go up while quality and safety decline.
+When private companies take over public infrastructure projects, costs go up while quality and safety decline.

 Demand for long-term care is increasing.
 Private senior care leads to less staff security, transparency and quality.